mcfnord/rml/src/openmic.md

 A musicc video with sexy violence plus an interview with a prosecutor made the television news really exciting that night.

-## Not guilty

-I remember thinking once while I testified, "Why is he doing this?
-Doesn't he know it's not smart?"
-My adversary caused hardship to my family and me.
-I already had visions of mad power through viral tools.
-I wasn't clear how it would matter, but felt a trajectory. i
 ## Paper tigers, real teeth

 The top lawyer in the county had a team of 100 lawyers working for him.
 That's got to be some kind of extreme environment.
 These people know how to